-Use is defined as the reading, storing, interpreting, transferring, printing, or other manipulation of ISBT 128 data identifiers, data structures, and/or databases by electronic means.
+Use is defined as the reading, storing, interpreting, transferring, printing, and/or other manipulation of ISBT 128 data identifiers, data structures, and/or databases by electronic means.

 Collection Facilities (Special Status):

-Use is limited to the human-readable use of ISBT 128 donation identification numbers and product codes.
-This excludes the use of ISBT 128 data structures in electronic readable formats such as bar codes, RFID tags, etc.
+Use is limited to the human-readable use of ISBT 128 Donation Identification Numbers (DINs) and Product Codes.
+This excludes the use of ISBT 128 data structures in electronic-readable formats such as bar codes, RFID tags, etc.